 It is also more durable and lasts longer than regular cotton sheets.
 However, Egyptian cotton sheets usually come with a higher price tag, so keep that in mind when deciding.

-A: To soften your cotton sheets, try washing them in hot water with a fabric softener and drying them on low heat.
+A: To soften your cotton sheets, wash them in hot water with a fabric softener and dry them on low heat.
 This will help to break down the fibers and make them even softer!
 Additionally, adding a few drops of essential oil to the wash or dryer can help to make your bed sheets smell even better.

 A: Yes, cotton sheets are a great option for hot sleepers.
 Cotton is breathable, so it helps to wick moisture away from the skin and keep you cool at night.
 Additionally, if you choose organic cotton sheets, they’ll be even softer and more breathable.
 So if you’re a hot sleeper, cotton is definitely the way to go!